omerffaruk/omerffaruk/README.md

 courses that I can self-teach myself about JavaScript.
 My purpose was to ensure I would be ready for the Code Your Future interview, and if accepted, also for the 8 months full-stack course.
 My research led me to CodeCademy.
 Their annual subscription seemed a good option to me since they offer many courses for beginners.
 So I started learning vanilla JavaScript on CodeCademy.
 In the meantime, my application to Code Your Future was accepted, and I have started the course.
 I am now attending the
-Code Your Future full-stack course and also continue learning on CodeCademy.
+Code Your Future fundamental course and also continue learning on CodeCademy.

 - 👀 I’m particularly interested in JavaScript and JavaScript frameworks.
 The feedback I have received has convinced me to focus on one particular area as a new learner.
-I would like strengthen my knowledge with JavaScript projects.
+I would like to strengthen my knowledge with JavaScript projects.
 I will regularly share my CodeCademy projects on GitHub so that I could trace my progress, and also receive your valuable feedback.
-Please feel free to comment on my project, they are appreciated.
+Please feel free to comment on my projects, they are appreciated.
 Other than the course and self-teaching JavaScript, I am learning about blockchain technology.
 I have a major interest in the technology that powers cryptocurrencies.
 I have realized that blockchain is more than cryptocurrencies and they carry the potential to revolutionize our life in the close future.
 I would be glad to hear your opinions about this topic.